ethereum/hive/README.md

  * It should be as tiny as possible (play nice with others).
 Preferably use `alpine` Linux.
  * It should expose the following ports: 8545 (HTTP RPC), 8546 (WS RPC), 30303 (devp2p).
  * It should have a single entrypoint (script?) defined, which can initialize and run the client.

+For devp2p tests or other simulations that require to know the specific enode of the client instance, the client must provide an `enode.sh` that echoes the enode of the running instance.
+This is executed by the Hive host remotely to get the id.

+The client has the responsibility of mapping the Hive genesis.json and Hive environment variables to its own local genesis format and command line flags.
+To assist in this, Hive illustrates a technique in the `clients/trinity_master` folder using `mapper.jq`, which is invoked in `trinity.sh` This technique can be replicated for other clients.

 For guidance, check out the reference [`go-ethereum:master`](https://github.com/karalabe/hive/tree/master/clients/go-ethereum:master/Dockerfile) client.